Learning Safety Constraints from Demonstrations with Unknown Rewards: Introduction

 Overall, our theoretical and empirical results illustrate the potential of \AlgNameShort for constraint inference and the advantage of employing CMDPs with inferred constraints instead of relying on MDPs with IRL in safety-critical applications.
+We provide an open-source implementation of \AlgNameShort and the code necessary to reproduce all experiments at \githublink.